 Caution: Filers may sometimes describe an investment as a "mutual fund" even though the investment does not qualify as a mutual fund for purposes of OGE's exemptions.
 To qualify for the mutual fund exemptions in 5 C.F.R. § 2640.201, the fund must be registered with the SEC as a management company or unit investment trust under the Investment Company Act of 1940.
 You can find a fund's registration status in a prospectus available on the issuer's website or through the EDGAR website maintained by the SEC.
 Most funds traded on the open market as "mutual funds" will be registered.
 Certain funds held within deferred compensation plans, retirement accounts, and private investment funds may not be registered.
-In addition, managed accounts, brokerage accounts, and individual retirement accounts may be mutual funds.
+In addition, managed accounts, brokerage accounts, and individual retirement accounts are not mutual funds, even though some of the holdings of those accounts may be mutual funds.